afronski/bferl/docs/Architecture.md

 ## Subsystems

 As it is stated above, whole application is split into multiple subsystems.
 We will describe them one by one in this section.
+If you are interested in internals of *Brainfork*, you can find them [here](/docs/Brainfork.md).

-### Interpreter and REPL
+### *Interpreter* and *REPL*

 First tool delivered with the `bferl_app` is the *interpreter*, together with a *REPL* functionality.